 Nicole Feighan, a makeup artist, based in Jersey, has been using cruelty-free products since she began wearing makeup as a teenager.
 Her use of cruelty-free make-up stems from the added skin benefits associated with natural products and her acute awareness of animal cruelty.

 Since becoming a certified makeup artist, Nicole uses her extensive knowledge of cruelty-free beauty products in her professional work.
-Her social media platforms provide independent analysis on recommended products and tips on makeup application for her followers.
+Her social media platforms provide independent analysis on recommended products and tips on makeup application, like Ombre eyebrows, for her followers.

 “We have been using these brands for so many years that for some people, they haven’t even realised that they are not cruelty-free.
 Now so many people do care about animal rights; new brands are automatically not testing on animals and creating vegan formulas,” stated Nicole.